mavrn/Oxygen/README.md

 - Operation assignment with +=, -=, *=, /= and %=
 - Modulus with %
 - Exponentiate with ^
-- Comparison operators:  ==, !=, <, >, <=, >=
-- Logical operator NOT: Can be used either by "!" or "not"
-- Logical operator AND: Can be used either by "&" or "and"
-- Logical operator OR: Can be used either by "|" or "or"

 Operator precedence will follow the common order: